tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

- 26. Congratulations!!! you have constructed your schema.
+ 26. Congratulations!!!
+You have constructed your schema.

 <br>
 <br>